ProkopRandacek/asciiLasers/docs/specs.md

 `<` | Reflects all lasers left

 On the rising edge of received current, mirrors rotate.
-When any mirror is triggered by a wire current (rising edge) the mirror rotate according to this table:
+When any mirror is triggered by a wire current, the mirror rotates according to this table:

 From | to
 -----|----